 I have a degree in engineering physics, which qualifies me to help those MCAT students who may need help with the physics portion of the MCAT.
 I also have a decent understanding of chemistry and might be able to help with some of the chemistry concepts.
 I can customize the physics session to bring the student up to speed in any area of physics tested on the MCAT exam, and each online student may optionally have me scan them all the written example MCAT topic notes and example problems we work on.

-When I took the CBEST sample math section posted on the CBEST website and scored 100% on the first try.
+When I took the CBEST sample math section posted on the CBEST website, I scored 100% on the first try.
 I can help any student who is struggling with the math section of the CBEST to improve their score.
-I believe anyone who is (or is willing to become) a good listener can learn the math skills tested on the CBEST exam with the help of a good tutor (like myself).
+I believe anyone can learn the math skills tested on the CBEST exam with the help of a good tutor (like myself).
 Don't let a current low score on the CBEST math section cause you to give up your dream of becoming a teacher!

 Linear algebra is the study of systems of equations described using matrix and vector notation.
 It can seem like a chore before you realize the practical applications of it, but it is a chore worth doing well, as it has myriad applications throughout engineering theory.
 The knowledge of linear algebra simplify the task of solving simultaneous equations.
 This is ginormous!
 Why?
 Because simultaneous equations arise that need to be solved to do structural design in civil engineering, circuit design in electrical, lens design in optics, control systems design.
 Aspects of it are used in physics to solve quantum mechanical equations, in mechanics to find torque vectors or moments, .... etc. In short, there are untellable numbers of applications, but you'll run into applications of linear algebra time and time again, so learn it thoroughly the first time!